feathersjs/docs/api/client/socketio.md

 If the service path or method does not exist, an appropriate Feathers error will be returned.

 ### Authentication

+There are two ways to establish an authenticated Socket.io connection.
+Either by calling the authentication service or by sending authentication headers.

+#### Via authentication service

 Sockets will be authenticated automatically by calling [.create](#create) on the [authentication service](../authentication/service.md):